-Donald R. Lessard is the Epoch Foundation Professor of International Management, Emeritus at the MIT Sloan School of Management.
-His research interests are in global strategic management and large-scale project management.
+Donald R. Lessard is the Epoch Foundation Professor of International Management and Professor of Systems Engineering, Emeritus, at MIT.
+He advises companies, governments, and universities and continues his research on global strategic management and large-scale (infrastructure and energy) project management.

 Lessard earned his BA in Latin American studies and his MBA and PhD in business administration from Stanford University.